 Suppose that you host a table tennis tournament.
-The referees tell you the results of each game in the format Player 1 vs Player 2 | 3:2, which means that Player 1 won against Player 2 by 3 to 2 sets.
+The referees tell you the results of each game in the format Player1 Player2 | 3:2, which means that Player1 won against Player2 by 3 to 2 sets.
 You need a script that sums up how many matches and sets each player has won to determine the overall winner.

-The input data looks like this:
+The input data (stored in a file called "scores") looks like this: